abinit/abinit/doc/tutorial/compilation.md

 In principle, one can reuse libraries as long as the major version of the Fortran compiler is the same but experience has shown that it's always a good idea to require strict matching.

 TODO: Discuss FCFLAGS and FCDFLAGS

-## Installing FFTW
+## Compiling and installing FFTW

 FFTW is a C library for computing the Fast Fourier transform in one or more dimensions.
 ABINIT already provides an internal implementation of the FFT algorithm hence FFTW is considered an optional dependency although it is highly recommended if you care about **performance**.
-Indeed FFTW (or, even better, the intel DFTI library provided by MKL) is usually faster than the internal ABINIT version.
+Indeed, FFTW (or, even better, the intel DFTI library provided by MKL) is usually faster than the internal ABINIT version.
+The [[fftalg]] variable defines the implementation to be used and 312 corresponds to FFTW.

 The FFTW source code can be downloaded from [fftw.org](http://www.fftw.org/), and the tarball of the latest version is available at <http://www.fftw.org/fftw-3.3.8.tar.gz>.